fwd/nano-to/readme.md

 https://nano.to/:USERNAME/renew
 ```

 > Only original address may add time.
-If you need to change address contact [support@nano.to](mailto:support@nano.to)
+If you need to change Username address, contact: [support@nano.to](mailto:support@nano.to)

 ## Username Grace Period